 Letting patients know about research - The Research Leaflet

-People who do not want their records accessed in order to be contacted about research, need to complete a research opt out form below.
+People who do not want to be contacted about research, need do complete a research opt out form below.

 Join our research network